The 5 Most Common GM 4.3L EcoTec3 Engine Problems

 Jake is a founder of 8020 Media and has been creating automotive content online since 2017.
 He has been the lead writer for Chevy Trucks and has transformed it from the old and outdated site it was into what it is today.
 Jake creates a ton of GM related content for the 8020 Media YouTube channel and specializes in Duramax and Vortec information but has a wealth of knowledge across all GM cars and engines.
 Jake believes the L5P is the best diesel on the market today.

-Despite the engine’s technological advancement, the engine still had some problems.
-The most significant problem was the failure of the active fuel management system.
-Other issues you would encounter with the engine include carbon buildup in the intake manifold, clogged injectors, high-pressure fuel pump failure, and PCV valve failure.
+Unfortunately, GM missed the mark on a few things with this engine, leading to some common problems.
+The most significant problem is the failure of the AFM system.
+Other issues include carbon buildup in the intake manifold, clogged injectors, high-pressure fuel pump failure, and PCV valve failure.

 - Carbon buildup